etcd-io/etcd/Documentation/learning/why.md

+---
-# etcd versus other key-value stores
+title: etcd versus other key-value stores
+---

-The name "etcd" originated from two ideas, the unix "/etc" folder and "d"istibuted systems.
+The name "etcd" originated from two ideas, the unix "/etc" folder and "d"istributed systems.
 The "/etc" folder is a place to store configuration data for a single system whereas etcd stores configuration information for large scale distributed systems.
 Hence, a "d"istributed "/etc" is "etcd".

 etcd is designed as a general substrate for large scale distributed systems.
 These are systems that will never tolerate split-brain operation and are willing to sacrifice availability to achieve this end. etcd stores metadata in a consistent and fault-tolerant way.
 An etcd cluster is meant to provide key-value storage with best of class stability, reliability, scalability and performance.